Browse by Medical Category

 He is consistently active in the educational components of this research field, instructing and taking part in educational workshops with orthopedic residents, orthopedic fellows, orthopaedic surgeons, postdoctoral fellows, research fellows, M.D. and PhD candidates, as well as laboratory technicians, technologists and summer interns at Harvard Medical School, the Orthopedic Research Society, and the American Academy of Orthopedic Surgeons.

 Dr. Oral received her BS degree from Boğaziçi University in Chemical Engineering.
 She did her graduate work under the direction of Dr. Nicholas Peppas at Purdue University with specialization in polymeric biomaterials for therapeutic systems and received her PhD in Chemical Engineering in 2003.
-She did her post-doctoral training in Orthopaedic Biomaterials at the Harris Orthopaedic Laboratory from 2003 to 2005 on antioxidant stabilization methods of cross-linked polyethylenes for joint implants.
+She did her post-doctoral training in Orthopaedic Biomaterials at the Harris Orthopaedics Laboratory from 2003 to 2005 on antioxidant stabilization methods of cross-linked polyethylenes for joint implants.

 Her post-doctoral work received the HAP Paul Award of the International Society for Technology in Arthroplasty.
 She was appointed an Instructor in 2005 and focused on improving the mechanical strength of current polymeric materials used in joint implants and medical devices.
-She was named American Academy of Orthopaedic Surgeons/National Institutes of Health Young Investigator on Wear and Osteolysis in 2007 and she again received the HAP Paul Award of the ISTA in 2011.
+She was named American Academy of Orthopaedics Surgeons/National Institutes of Health Young Investigator on Wear and Osteolysis in 2007 and she again received the HAP Paul Award of the ISTA in 2011.
 She was named a Claflin Distinguished Scholar at the MGH in 2011 and became a Lifetime Honorary Member of the International Society for Technology in Arthroplasty in 2013.

-She was promoted to Assistant Professor in Orthopaedic Surgery at Harvard Medical School in 2013 and focuses on addressing musculoskeletal problems using material strategies while leading the polymeric development work at Harris Orthopaedic Laboratory.
+She was promoted to Assistant Professor in Orthopaedic Surgery at Harvard Medical School in 2013 and focuses on addressing musculoskeletal problems using material strategies while leading the polymeric development work at Harris Orthopaedics Laboratory.
 She has published over 40 peer-reviewed papers and numerous book chapters.
 She is also an inventor of a number of material technologies for joint implants with over 90 patents and patent applications.
 In addition to her research, she is an educator to biomedical engineering technicians, post-doctoral fellows, medical students and colleagues.technicians and technologists.

 Dr. Varadarajan received his doctoral degree from the Massachusetts Institute of Technology (MIT), in Mechanical Engineering.
 Currently he is the Assistant Director for the Technology Implementation Research Center (TIRC) at the Massachusetts General Hospital (MGH), and Instructor in orthopedic surgery at the Harvard Medical School.